Overview:

 - Step 7: Submit appropriate paperwork for reimbursement no later than December 1, 2025.

-Applicants with questions are encouraged to contact Durango Creative District Executive Director Kathryn Waggener at director@durangocreativedistrict.org.
+Applicants with questions are encouraged to contact the Durango Creative District at Hello@DurangoCreativeDistrict.org.

 Evaluation Guidelines

-- Quality of project – were you happy with the quality of the project?
+- Quality of project – were reviewers happy with the quality of the project?

 - Creativity – is this a new event or a continuing project?